NYC Career Centers Blog | Tutorials, Resources, Tips & Tricks

 The difficulty of learning web design can vary significantly depending on the specific skills being pursued and the individual’s prior experience.
 While some aspects may be easy to grasp, advanced techniques might require more time and effort.
 Consider these points regarding the learning curve:

-• HTML and CSS are generally accessible for beginners and form a solid foundation.
+• HTML and CSS are generally accessible to beginners and form a solid foundation.

 • JavaScript introduces complexity, requiring logical thinking and problem-solving skills.